PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Have you changed your mind about entering my employ?"

-Asarah school while she shook her head no.
+Asarah shook while she shook her head no.

 "Really?
 Even after what you have just seen," Dimsbury asked, more fascinated than upset.

-Again, Asarah shook.
+Again, Asarah trembled.
 Dimsbury's eyes darkened, and in her heart she knew that she was going to be crushed and tossed in the pit like the butcher's scraps.

 Dimsbury wave a hand in dismissal.
 "Oh, very well.
 Samga, chain her to that table over there.
 Perhaps boredom will change her mind.
 And give her some rags so she can clean up the blood on the floor.
-Excuse me, you stubborn woman, I must tend to my work."
+Excuse me, you stubborn woman, I must return to my work.
+Be quiet, and I won't have to waste my time killing you."

-> There's no such thing as bottomless pit.
-There's no such thing as free lunch.

-# 29 A maze of twisting passages, each alike
+# 29 -- A maze of twisting passages, each alike

-As soon as Boltac and Relan left the main passageway, the tunnel they were in sloped sharply up, then down.
-As they followed it, it twisted to the right, and then back to the left as if the thing that had made it was having trouble making up it's mind which way it really wanted to go.
+As soon as Boltac and Relan left the main passageway, the tunnel they were following sloped sharply up, then down.
+As they pressed on it twisted to the right, and then back to the left as if the creatures that had made it couldn't make up their mind which way they really wanted to go.

-They came to a split in the tunnel and Boltac went to the left.
-"Ahh, the left," said Relan.
+When they came to a split in the tunnel Boltac went to the left.
+"You're going left?" protested Relan.

 "Shattup," said Boltac.
-Three steps in to the tunnel it bent sharply to the left, dropped three feet and split again.
+Three steps into the tunnel it bent sharply to the left, dropped three feet and split again.
 This time Boltac went to the right.

 "Are you happy now?" asked Boltac.